microsoft/pxt/common-docs/javascript/sts.md

 classified as object types.
 In STS, classes, records (described by interfaces), arrays, tuples, and functions are *separate types*, with the following type relationships:
-* classes and records are related by structural subtyping, as in TypeScript, with the restriction that classes can be treated as records (via a cast to an interface), but not vice versa;
+* classes and records are related by structural subtyping, as in TypeScript, with the restriction that classes can be treated as records (via a cast from class to interface), but not vice versa (casts from interfaces to classes are not permitted);
 * functions are related by classical function subtyping (no bivariance, as in TypeScript);
 * function/method overloading is not permitted.

-STS supports anonymous record types (it doesn't currently)
+### ~ hint
+TODO
+* implement more restrictive type checks outlined above
+### ~

 ## Generics

+With the exclusion of the Any type, it´s very important to support generics.

+# Default values

+[our treatment of null, undefined and default values]